isomerpages/moe-navalbasepri/_the-navalite-programme/Subjects/Mathematics.md

 ### OUR APPROACH
 ----

 We believe that every Navalite can excel in the learning and application of Mathematics.
-We hone students’ mathematical thinking and problem-solving skills through a scaffolded teaching approach with an emphasis on hands-on learning using mathematical manipulatives.
+We hone students’ mathematical thinking and problem-solving skills through a scaffolded teaching approach with an emphasis on hands-on learning using <span style="color:red;">mathematical</span> manipulatives.

 ### KEY PROGRAMMES
 --------------

-**Concrete-Pictorial-Abstract Approach (CPA Approach)**
+<u>**Concrete-Pictorial-Abstract Approach (CPA Approach)**</u>

-Across all levels, students have access to a wide variety of mathematical manipulatives that are used in class to introduce mathematical concepts in a concrete and tangible manner.
+Across all levels, students have access to a wide variety of <span style="color:red">mathematical</span> manipulatives that are used in class to introduce mathematical concepts in a concrete and tangible manner.
 Students then progress on to pictorial representations before learning to solve abstract mathematical equations and problems.